 The final presentation of your group will take place in September, where you'll provide physical demos of your system.
 Your group will also produce a presentation on the work to which everyone will have contributed.
 Finally, you will submit group documentation along with an individual report.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.
-Find out more about our approach to teaching and learning.

-|Full-time (1 year)||£7,940||£20,910|
+|Full-time (1 year)||£12,480||£29,400|

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.

 Discover your funding options to help with tuition fees and living costs.

 We'll confirm more funding opportunities for students joining us in 2024/25 throughout the year.